junskogklas/frtn01-project/README.md

 - Navigate to bluetooth connection and connect to HC06
 - Let it connect and copy mac-address
 - Open a terminal and paste "sudo rfcomm bind hci6 "mac-adress"

+Follow the above instructions and the HC06 should be detected by the Java-code